 A leafy tree up to 10 metres high, ngaio's spreading branches shade out understorey vegetation.
 Ngaio likes open sunlight and is frost hardy when mature.
 It can recover from light frosts when young.
-Ngaio flowers from mid-spring to mid-summer and the berries ripen through summer and autumn, providing food for bellbirds and tui.
+Ngaio flowers from mid-spring to mid-summer and the berries ripen through summer and autumn, providing food for bellbirds and tūī.

-Manatu or Lowland ribbonwood (Plagianthus regius)
+Mānatu or Lowland ribbonwood (Plagianthus regius)

-Manatu is a common lowland forest tree up to 15 metres tall.
+Mānatu is a common lowland forest tree up to 15 metres tall.
 Unusually, it is regularly leafless in winter.
-Manatu flowers from mid-spring to mid summer with fruiting through summer to early autumn.
+Mānatu flowers from mid-spring to mid summer and fruits through summer to early autumn.
 It likes open sunlight and is frost hardy.

-Kohuhu (Pittosporum tenuifolium)
+Kōhūhū (Pittosporum tenuifolium)

-Kohuhu is a coastal to lower mountain forest tree, growing up to 8 metres tall.
+Kōhūhū is a coastal to lower mountain forest tree, growing up to 8 metres tall.
 It is found throughout New Zealand except in the west of the South Island.
-Kohuhu is tough, frost hardy, likes sun and flowers from mid to late spring.
-Seed capsules mature from mid summer to early autumn, providing food for bellbirds and tui.
+Kōhūhū is tough, frost hardy, likes sun, and flowers from mid to late spring.
+Seed capsules mature from mid summer to early autumn, providing food for bellbirds and tūī.